 Trends and Concepts of Avant-Garde Art

-As the key notion for comprehending the evolution of art during the 20th century, Avant-Garde art was identical with the notion of the “movement.”
+As the key notion for comprehending the evolution of art during the 20th century, Avant-Garde art was identical to the notion of the “movement.”
 According to modern philosopher Alain Badiou, “more or less the entire 20th-century art has claimed title to an Avant-Garde role.”

 Occasionally, as with Georges Braque’s Cubism or Delaunay’s Orphism, an Avant-Garde movement consisted of only a few individuals.